MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 _Use the Visual State Manager to make changes to XAML elements based on visual states set from code._

-The Visual State Manager (VSM) is new in Xamarin.Forms 3.0.
-The VSM provides a structured way to make visual changes to the user interface from code.
+The Visual State Manager (VSM) provides a structured way to make visual changes to the user interface from code.
 In most cases, the user interface of the application is defined in XAML, and this XAML includes markup describing how the Visual State Manager affects the visuals of the user interface.

 The VSM introduces the concept of _visual states_.
 A Xamarin.Forms view such as a `Button` can have several different visual appearances depending on its underlying state &mdash; whether it's disabled, or pressed, or has input focus.
 These are the button's states.